Ed's Ink: Best Kept Secrets Of Successful Innovation

 All three, while true in many cases, are alibis rather than explanations.

-Truly innovative organizations realize from the beginning that in order to nurture the true innovation, it must be segmented off as a "separate business" rather than as an add-on activity.
+Truly innovative organizations realize from the beginning that in order to nurture the true innovation, it must be treated as a "separate business" rather than as an add-on activity.

 This article explores one but very crucial aspect of the innovative task – the necessity for establishing separate centers of initiative for creating innovation that can lead to new business units or new businesses altogether.